la2050/challenge/about.markdown

 ## About the My LA2050 Grants Challenge

 This is an open call for ideas to make Los Angeles the best place to learn, create, play, connect, and live.
-A total of $1M will be awarded among 25 organizations—five per goal category—to implement their ideas to turn inspiration into impact. <mark>Each organization will receive an award of between $10,000 to $100,000 to support its efforts.</mark>
+A total of $1M will be awarded among 25 organizations—five per goal category—to implement their ideas to turn inspiration into impact.
+Each organization will receive an award of between $10,000 to $100,000 to support its efforts.

 The proposals should aim to engage Angelenos to make a specific, tangible impact on one of the [LA2050 goals and metrics](/about/#goals) over the next year.